April 16th, 2020

 What about Trusts and Wills?

 Although we consider it a best practice for Trusts and Wills to be executed in the presence of two witnesses and a separate notary, not all local laws (including Maryland) require these formalities for a Trust or Will to be valid.
-At this time, Maryland only allows Powers of Attorney (and not Wills, Trusts or Deeds) to be notarized remotely but hopefully this will be revisited soon.

 While it is important that an alternative method for executing your estate planning documents is currently available, once our lives have returned to “normal,” we recommend, to the extent possible, that an updated set of documents be executed under the ordinary formalities and best practices.